UofT-DSI/deep_learning_topics/slides-resources/10-business_thinking_organization.md

 ---

 ##### **What do you include in your outline?**
-1. Executive Summary & Company Overview
-2. The Team & Management
-3. Problem/Opportunity Identification
+1. Problem/Opportunity Identification
-4. Solution & Technology
+2. Solution & Technology
-5. Market Opportunity & Size
+3. Market Opportunity & Size
-6. Business Model & Go-to-Market Strategy
+4. Business Model & Go-to-Market Strategy
-7. Competitive Landscape Analysis
+5. Competitive Landscape Analysis
-8. Intellectual Property (IP) Strategy
+6. Intellectual Property (IP) Strategy
+7. The Team & Management
-9. Funding Requirements & Use of Proceeds (“The Ask”)
+8. Funding Requirements & Use of Proceeds (“The Ask”)

 ---